imgly/pesdk-cordova-demo/README.md

 Run `make clean android` to create a test APK file.
 You can open `example/platforms/android` directly with Android Studio.
 ### iOS
 Run `make clean ios` and a test project is built.
 It will build an xcode project in `example/platforms/ios`.

+## License
+Please see [LICENSE](https://github.com/imgly/pesdk-html5-rails/blob/master/LICENSE.md) for licensing details.

+## Authors and Contributors
+Made 2013-2017 by @9elements

+## Support or Contact
+Contact contact@photoeditorsdk.com for support requests or to upgrade to an enterprise licence.